PSA's card grading prices have been quite volatile thoughout the past several years.

 Currently, just based on pricing, PSA has the lowest priced tier for card grading.
 PSA's Collector's Club service (which costs $99/year) is offering $18 bulk card grading on submissions of 25 or more cards.
 This pricing tier however only allows for a declared value up to $199.
 SGC's lowest tier is now $20 for bulk submissions, but allows for a declared value of up to $1500.

-Getting a card graded with PSA is fairly straightforward.
+The card grading process with PSA is fairly straightforward.
 Visit PSA's online card submission center and go through the process of entering your card(s) that you want to get graded.
 It will ask for payment information and once complete, will provide an address for you to ship the cards to.
 Once received by PSA, they will enter the card into their online database and provide updates along the way, before finally returning the card to you in a graded card holder.

 No, PSA will not charge your credit card until the cards have been received AND processing of the cards has been completed.